mongodb/atlas-billing/README.md

 1. Sign into [MongoDB Atlas](https://cloud.mongodb.com) and select your `Atlas Billing` project
 2. Click the **Charts** tab on the top nav, and activate Charts if you haven't done so already
-3. Click the **Data Sources** option on the left nav, and choose **Add Data Source**
-4. Select your `billing-data` cluster, and add data sources for all collections in the `billing` database, followed by **Finish**
-5. Click the **Dashboards** option on the left nav
-6. Find the **Add Dashboard** button and click the down arrow, and then select **Import Dashboard**
+3. Find the **Add Dashboard** button and click the down arrow, and then select **Import Dashboard**
-7. Choose the `charts_billing_template.charts` file from this repo, click **Next** and then **Save**
+4. Choose the `charts_billing_template.charts` file from this repo, click **Next** and then **Save**
-8. Open the imported dashboard, and start exploring your Atlas usage and billing data!
+5. Open the imported dashboard, and start exploring your Atlas usage and billing data!
 You may want to try changing the dashboard filters, editing existing charts or adding new charts.

 # Solution Details
-The Realm app in this repo contains one function, one trigger and some values & secrets.
-You can view and update the deployed app by clicking the **Realm** tab on the top Atlas nav.
+The App Services app in this repo contains one function, one trigger and some values & secrets.
+You can view and update the deployed app by clicking the **App Services** tab on the top Atlas nav.

 ### Functions
-`getdata`: this function retrieves all invoice data related to a specific organization.

-`processdata`: this function updates data and has additional categorization of the data to enhance the output in MongoDB Charts.

-`getall`: this function calls the getdata function for each organization.
+`getAll`: this function calls the getdata function for each organization.
 It can be updated to implement cross-organization billing.

-`processall`: this function calls the processdata function for each organization.
+`processAll`: this function calls the processdata function for each organization.
 It can be updated to implement cross-organization billing.

+`getOrgData`: this function retrieves all invoice data related to a specific organization.

+`processData`: this function updates data and has additional categorization of the data to enhance the output in MongoDB Charts.

 ### Values & Secrets
 `billing-org`: maps to the Org Id we want to gather Billing data from. `Maps to billing-orgSecret`.